Trevorfairbank/liri-node-app/README.md

   node liri.js <concert-this> <spotify-this-song> <movie-this> <do-what-it-says>
   ```
 * Here is a preview of liri in use.
+* This link [liri Preview](https://streamable.com/52lve) will play faster than gif below.
-* I apologize in advance for how slow this gif is.
+I apologize in advance for how slow this gif is.

 ![liri in use](liri-preview.gif)